-LICSW or a LISW in accordance with the requirements set forth in Section 3413 of Chapter 34 of Title 22 of the DCMR.
+22 of the DCMR.

-Verification of Provider Qualifications

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

 DDS

 Frequency of Verification:

 initially, and annually thereafter

 Appendix C: Participant Services

 C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Behavioral Supports

 Provider Category: Individual Provider Type:

 Psychologist

 Provider Qualifications License (specify):

 District of Columbia Municipal Regulation Title 17, Chapter 69/ Psychology

 Certificate (specify):

 Other Standard (specify):

 The minimum qualifications to draft a positive behavior plan are a Master's degree in psychology when supervised by a licensed psychologist or a licensed clinical social worker.
 The minimum qualifications for consultation are Master's level psychologist, advanced practice nurse, LCSW, LGSW and licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities.
 Knowledge and experience in behavioral analysis is preferred.

 Verification of Provider Qualifications Entity Responsible for Verification:

+Entity Responsible for verification.

+DDS

+Frequency of Verification: